ibm-cloud-docs/key-protect/kmip.md

 To communicate with your adapter, you must either [setup VMWare](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.security.doc/GUID-55B17A13-13AB-4CA1-8D83-6515AA1FEC67.html){: external} (which will take care of your communications to your client, once you have associated the certificate provided by VMWare to it), or have created a KMIP client that can communicate over TCP with mTLS and can send messages using the TTLV message format [as described in KMIP specifications](https://docs.oasis-open.org/kmip/spec/v1.4/os/kmip-spec-v1.4-os.html#_Toc490660910){: external}.

+For VMWare vSphere, follow the steps outlined in [Add a Standard Key Provider Using the vSphere Client](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.security.doc/GUID-55B17A13-13AB-4CA1-8D83-6515AA1FEC67.html).
+When adding a standard key provider, use the [{{site.data.keyword.keymanagementserviceshort}} endpoint](https://cloud.ibm.com/docs/key-protect?topic=key-protect-regions) specific to your instance's region.
+For example, for the {{site.data.keyword.keymanagementserviceshort}} instance in region `us-south` , use `us-south.kms.cloud.ibm.com` as the address and `5696` as the port, which is the default for the KMIP server.

+As described in step 4 above, the vSphere client needs to upload its client certificate in the adapter in order for it to communicate with the KMIP adapter.
+Follow the steps outlined in [Use the Certificate Option to Establish a Standard Key Provider Trusted Connection](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.security.doc/GUID-5797AA3E-98EC-4190-A2BB-8E5A3E5F9820.html#GUID-5797AA3E-98EC-4190-A2BB-8E5A3E5F9820) guide to download the client certificate.
+This certificate can be uploaded into the adapter.

 ## Granting access to KMIP
 {: #kmip-granting-access}